A topic from the subject of Biochemistry in Chemistry.

 Significance:

 This experiment demonstrates that enzymes have an optimal temperature at which they function most efficiently.
 At temperatures below or above the optimum, enzyme activity decreases.
-This is because enzymes are proteins that can be denatured (unfolded) by extreme temperatures, which affects their ability to bind to substrates and catalyze reactions.
+This is because enzymes are proteins that can be denatured (unfolded) by extreme temperatures, affecting their ability to bind to substrates (hydrogen peroxide in this case) and catalyze reactions (breakdown of hydrogen peroxide into water and oxygen).